No Widget Added

-CMS platforms helps user to solve this issue by allowing you to develop a website without the need to code or to learn a programming language.
+CMS platforms help users solve this issue by allowing them to develop a website without needing to code or learn a programming language.

 WordPress.org

 WordPress is a preferred and suitable CMS platform.
-It is considered as the well-anticipated CMS platform and it empowers around 43.2% of the websites on the WWW.
+It is considered the anticipated CMS platform, powering around 43.2% of websites on the World Wide Web.
 Also, do not confuse WordPress.com with WordPress.org.

-WordPress.org is a freemium and open-source CMS originally built to design for blog posting, but today it is used by each and every website or online stores.
+WordPress.org is a freemium, open-source CMS originally built for blogging, but today it powers every website and online store.
 Despite this, WordPress.com is a hosting platform for your blog posts and vice versa.
 If you don’t know the distinguishing factor between the two, you need to check out the detailed comparison of WordPress.org and WordPress.com.

 HubSpot CMS Hub